 Inca Trail permits

-Keep in mind that since 2002 only 500 people per day are granted access, of which only around 200 are tourists and the rest are guided and porters.
+Since 2002 only 500 people per day are granted access, of which only around 200 are tourists and the rest are guides and porters.

-GOOD TO KNOW: If you don’t mind walking the Inca Trail during the rainy season (more about that in a bit), you can allow yourself a little bit more flexibility.
-Having said that, definitely don’t expect to be able to show up at a tour company in Cuzco today, and depart for the hike tomorrow.
+If you don’t mind walking the Inca Trail during the rainy season (more about that in a bit), there is generally more availability.
+However, don’t expect to be able to show up at the office of a tour company in Cuzco today, and depart for the hike tomorrow.
 Advanced bookings are always a good idea in this case.

 When to walk the Inca Trail to Machu Picchu

-I hiked my Inca Trail to Machu Picchu in early April, at the end of the rainy season, and not a day went by without rain.
+I last hiked my Inca Trail in mid October, at the very beginning of the rainy season, and not a day went by without rain.
 Luckily it was never that bad and it never lasted for the entire day – it was mostly just a shower that started after lunch and lasted for a couple of hours at most.
-And since it was the last tail of the rainy season, the vegetation on the hike was absolutely lush and everything was in bloom.

-The dry season brings a lot more visitors to Peru, with the peak between June and August – so you can expect more people on the trail and on the site once you get there.
-Needless to say, as this is peak season, it’s of the utmost importance to book your Machu Picchu hike well in advance – again, I’d recommend to do so by the end of December in the previous year, or January at the latest.
+The dry season brings a lot more visitors to Peru, with the peak between June and August – so you can expect more people on the trail (there are way less people in October than there are in April, for example) and on the site once you get there.

 Inca Trail to Machu Picchu costs

-Extras that will increase the final price are:
+Extras that will inflate the final price are: